Donna Freedman: Storylines

 Donna is crushed by some scaffolding after she goes to a building site to pick up Ringo.
 Earlier in the day, Paul had tampered with the scaffolding platform due to a feud with the site's owner.
 Ringo helps Donna to breathe and she is rushed to hospital, where she undergoes surgery to repair a ruptured spleen.
 Donna and Ringo then reunite and Ringo proposes to her.
 However, Donna turns him down, before proposing to him herself.
 Ringo wins a green card to the United States and they decide to bring the wedding forward.
 Donna meets Ringo's mother, Prue (Penny Cook) and she later discovers Prue and Nick together.
 The wedding venue has to be changed and Donna's car breaks down, so Lucas has to drive Donna and Nick to the new venue.
 They are stopped by the police, but Donna eventually makes it to the ceremony and she and Ringo marry.
 Following the honeymoon, Donna moves in with the Kennedy family.
 On their one-month anniversary, Ringo is knocked down by Stephanie Scully's (Carla Bonner) motorbike and dies.
 Donna is devastated and she struggles to accept that he has gone.
 Donna initially blames Kate for Ringo's death because he pushed her out of the way.
 Donna is upset when she misses Ringo's funeral.
 Donna is angry when Paul tries to use her to upset Steph at her trial.
 She later tells the court that Steph should not go to jail as it will not bring Ringo back.
 Donna receives a letter from a New York design school and Zeke tells her that Ringo applied for a place on her behalf.
 After initially deciding to stay in Ramsay Street, Donna's friends manage to convince her to leave by staging a fashion show showcasing her designs.
 Donna says her goodbyes in the street and she leaves for New York with Nick.

+Eleven years later, Donna sends Toadfish Rebecchi (Ryan Moloney) a video message congratulating him on his wedding to Melanie Pearson (Lucinda Cowden).